danyi1212/celery-insights/README.md

 task information, and workflow graphs, all updated using websockets.

 Inspired by Celery Flower, this tool takes Celery monitoring to the next level.
-Try Celery Insights today and see the difference for yourself!
+Try Celery Insights and transform the way you monitor your Celery cluster!

 ## Getting Started